Consumer Cellular vs. Verizon

 FYI: Want to compare cell phone options?
 Check out our guide to the best cell phones for seniors.

-In our experience, the simple IRIS Easy Flip, Consumer Cellular’s own flip phone, is a senior-friendly and affordable option.
-We took this phone out for a test drive, and love its easy-to-read screen, simple design, internet access, and textured, rubberized keys that help prevent your fingers from slipping.
-This phone also has a simple, list-based menu so you can immediately access calls, texts, contacts, camera, calendar, and settings.
+In our experience, the simple IRIS Easy Flip, Consumer Cellular’s flip phone, is a senior-friendly and affordable option.
+We took this phone out for a test drive and love its easy-to-read screen, simple design, internet access, and textured, rubberized keys that help prevent your fingers from slipping.
+This phone also has a simple, list-based menu to immediately access calls, texts, contacts, camera, calendar, and settings.

 >> Related Reading: Easiest Cell Phones for Seniors to Use